livegnik/2way-design/2WAY High-Level Design.md

 The Graph in RAM is designed to facilitate rapid querying of data from the disk-based Server Graph.
 When a user initiates a query, the system first retrieves relevant nodes from the in-memory graph based on the degree of separation specified in the query.
 These nodes serve as starting points for traversing the Server Graph stored on disk, allowing the system to narrow down the scope of the query and retrieve only the necessary data.

-Furthermore, the Graph in RAM can be dynamically extended with additional 2WAY objects as needed to speed up querying for certain data.
-For example, if a user frequently queries for attributes or parents within their immediate network, these objects can be cached in memory to expedite future query operations.
+Furthermore, the Graph in RAM could be dynamically extended with additional 2WAY objects as needed to speed up querying for certain data.
+For example, if a user frequently queries for attributes or parents within their immediate network, these objects could be cached in memory to expedite future query operations.
+However, this is outside of the scope of this proof-of-concept.

-However, it's essential to note that maintaining a Graph in RAM comes at a relatively high cost compared to directly retrieving data from the SQL database.
+It's essential to note that maintaining a Graph in RAM comes at a relatively high cost compared to directly retrieving data from the SQL database.
 While in-memory operations are faster, they consume system resources and memory, potentially impacting overall system performance.
 Therefore, the Graph in RAM should be used conservatively and selectively, focusing on caching frequently accessed data or optimizing specific query patterns to enhance overall responsiveness and user experience within the 2WAY system.

 <br>